 Globalization is a powerful trend that has involved almost all countries worldwide.
-Ukraine amends its legislation and implements new instruments, procedures for evolving its legislation and harmonization it with the modern requirements for economic development process to enjoy as more benefits of the globalized world as possible.
-Creation better opportunities for investors, easing the procedures for the legalization of foreigners in Ukraine is one of the trends in the policy of Ukrainian government.
+Ukraine makes necessary changes, implements new instruments, procedures for evolving and fitting its legislation with the modern requirements for the economic development process to benefit of the globalized world as much as possible.
+Some of the trends in the policy of the Ukrainian government are creating better opportunities for investors, easing the procedures for the legalization of foreigners in Ukraine.

-On 23 May 2017, the Parliament of Ukraine adopted the Law of Ukraine No. 2058-VIII On Amendments to Certain Legislative Acts of Ukraine on Removing Barriers to Attracting Foreign Investments, which significantly changed the procedure for issuing and prolonging permits for the employment of foreigners in Ukraine.
-Thus the Law of Ukraine No. 5067-VI On Employment of Population (hereinafter - the "Law") was amended a lot.
+On the 23rd of May 2017, the Parliament of Ukraine adopted the Law of Ukraine No. 2058-VIII On Amendments to Some Legislative Acts of Ukraine on Removing Barriers to Attracting Foreign Investments.
+This Law significantly changed the procedure of issuing and prolonging permits for the employment of foreigners in Ukraine.
+Thus, the Law of Ukraine No. 5067-VI On Employment of Population (hereinafter - the "Law") was amended a lot.

-The new procedure for issuing work permits entered into force on 27 September 2017 and is actively applied by the Employment centers, which issue the work permits.
-Considering the fresh results of the first experience of applying for work permits (and issues related thereto) according to the changed order, it is already possible to analyze whether changes to the legislation were appropriate and effective.
+The new procedure of issuing work permits came into force on the 27th of September 2017 and is actively used by the Employment centers issuing the work permits.
+The first experience of applying for work permits as per the changed procedure (and issues related thereto), make it possible to analyze whether changes to the legislation were appropriate and effective.

-We would like to remark the decrease in the bureaucratic burden on employers implied by the aforesaid amendments to the Ukrainian legislation.
-The procedure for filing documents was significantly simplified.
-Now it is not necessary to provide the criminal records of employee and medical documents to the employment center.
-The procedure for applications for work permits of foreigners considering was also liberalized: the suspension in the process of issuing work permits (as a procedural instrument) was added.
-Now employer, after suspending the consideration of the application, can eliminate errors in the documents and inaccuracies (for example, previously, even clerical error was touted as false information and it was the reason for a set of documents review rejection
+The aforesaid amendments to the Ukrainian legislation remarkably decrease the bureaucratic burden on employers.
+The procedure of filing documents was significantly simplified.
+Now there is no need to provide the criminal records clearance papers and medical documents of the employee to the employment center.
+The procedure of applications for foreigners’ work permits review was also liberalized: the suspension in the process of issuing work permits (as a procedural instrument) was added.
+Now employer, after suspending the review of the application, can correct errors and inaccuracies in the documents.
+For example, previously, even clerical error was touted as false information and it was the reason for a set of documents review rejection

-Simplification of the procedure for obtaining of the work permits for foreign employers is also seen in the fact that now there is no need to confirm the qualification of the employee, to confirm the absence of qualified employees in the labor market of Ukraine.
-For example, the requirement for the provision of documents about the education of candidate was abolished.
+The fact that now there is no need to confirm the qualification of the employee and the absence of qualified employees in the labor market of Ukraine simplifies the procedure of obtaining the work permits for foreign employers.
+For example, the requirement of a candidate’s education documents provision was canceled.

-These changes are logical: previously the Ukrainian government restricted the employers` freedom to choose the employee (i.e. it was necessary for a foreigner to have a university diploma of the same specialization as his work in Ukraine would be related to; that no Ukrainian can perform such a work etc.).
-Moreover, the changes also have reduced the time losses: no more obtaining an apostille for education documents required, the procedure for opening and closing the vacancy, which took at least 3 weeks, now is not mandatory.
+These changes are logical: previously the Ukrainian government limited the employers` freedom to choose the employee by obliging a foreigner to have a university diploma of the same specialization as his intended work in Ukraine and proving that no Ukrainian can perform such a work, etc. Moreover, the changes also have reduced the time losses, as no apostille for education documents is required, and the 3 weeks long procedure of opening and closing the vacancy is no longer mandatory.

-At the same time now, the legislation also gives the right to the investors (shareholders and beneficiary owners) to get Ukrainian residency permits for 2 years while being not employed by their companies The only requirement is the amount of investment – not less than 100 000 Euro.
-Globally, such an amendment creates the opportunity for the foreign investors to be members of company's controlling board without holding a managing position (as the conflict of interest between the two statuses will exist no more).
-So, now foreigners have more options for the legalization of their staying in Ukraine.
+At the same time now, the legislation also gives the right to the investors (shareholders and beneficiary owners) to get Ukrainian residency permits for 2 years while being not employed by their companies.
+The only requirement is that the amount of investment should be not less than 100 000 Euro.
+Globally, such an amendment gives an opportunity for foreign investors to be members of the company's supervisory board without holding a managing position.
+Thus, there will be no conflict of interest between the two statuses.
+Now foreigners have more options for the legalization of their stay in Ukraine.

-Nevertheless, the law does not settle the procedure of issuing work permits for foreigners in Ukraine.
-Some legal relations, which were regulated by the Procedure, remain vague in the Law and, obviously, there is a need for additional, specified regulation.
-At the same time, the norms of the Procedure do not correspond and even contradict the Law, and consequently, the Procedure must be amended (the Procedure is not currently applied, however, it is still in effect).
-For example, there is still no approved the form of applications for the issuing, extension, exchange of work permits for foreigners (at the moment, preliminary forms are published on the websites of employment centers).
+Nevertheless, the law does not adjust the procedure of issuing work permits for foreigners in Ukraine in full.
+Some legal relations regulated by the Procedure remain vague in the Law and, obviously, need additional, specified regulation.
+At the same time, the norms of the Procedure don’t correspond and even contradict the Law, thus it must be amended (the Procedure is not currently applied, however, it is still in effect).
+For example, there is still no approved form of applications for the issuing, prolongation and exchange of work permits for foreigners (at the moment, preliminary forms are published on the websites of employment centers).

-Another issue is that according to the current requirements of the Law when the company submits for the work permit for the shareholder (ultimate beneficiary owner) of the company, it is necessary that the authorized capital of the company had been completed already.
-According to para.2, point 5, part 2, article 42-2 of the Law, this fact should be established by the territorial employment agency itself.
+Another issue is that according to the current requirements of the Law when the company submits for the work permit for the shareholder (ultimate beneficiary owner) of the company, the authorized capital of the company must be already completed.
+According to p.2.5, part 2, article 42-2 of the Law, this fact should be established by the territorial employment agency itself.

-The implementation of this rule of law seems to us quite problematic for several reasons.
-First, it is necessary to establish in what form the authorized capital is formed (monetary, in the form of property, property rights, etc.).
-Secondly, it is not clear in what form, and from whom such confirmation can and should be requested.
-Moreover, due to the clearly defined short period of consideration of the work permit application, (7 working days), the implementation of such a provision, in general, seems almost impossible: the timing of the ending of the relevant requests, the preparation of the answer, its sending and receiving may take a long time.
-In practice, together with the application, employers should submit certificates, guarantee letters, which confirm compliance with the requirements of the law.
+The implementation of this rule of the law seems quite problematic for several reasons.
+First, it is necessary to establish in what form the authorized capital is formed (monetary, property, property rights, etc.).
+Second, it is not clear who and in what form can and should be requested for such confirmation.
+Moreover, due to the clearly defined short period of the work permit application review (7 working days), the implementation of such a provision, in general, seems almost impossible.
+The timing of sending of the relevant requests, the preparation of the answer, its sending and receiving may take long.
+In practice with the application employers should submit certificates, guarantee letters that confirm compliance with the requirements of the law.

-There is one more reason: the requirement for the formation of the authorized capital in full is quite difficult to implement in companies with a large list of founders.
+There is one more reason: the requirement of the authorized capital formation in full is quite difficult to implement in companies with numerous founders.
 After all, formally, not making a one-hundredth share of the authorized capital results in a refusal to issue the work permits for all shareholders of the company.

-Summarizing the results of the first “new way” experience, we would like to note that the current procedure really involves a relatively simplified process for work permits, brings it into line with modern requirements for administrative procedures (clear and short terms for processing of applications, the possibility of suspension, correction of minor errors, the possibility of selecting the necessary time for issuing a permit, etc.).
-At the same time, the issues of "transitional" provisions, the adoption of a subordinate legal and regulatory act (procedural nature) that will fill the gaps left by the Law, as well as the presence of the above inaccuracies of the Law, remain.
-This allows us to conclude that we should expect additions and changes in legislation in the sphere of the employment of foreigners in Ukraine.
+Summing the results of the first “new way” experience, we would like to note that the current procedure does involve a relatively simplified process for work permits, brings it into line with modern requirements for administrative procedures such as clear and short terms of applications review, the possibility of suspension, correction of minor errors, the possibility of selecting the necessary time for issuing a permit, etc. At the same time, the issues of "transitional" provisions, the adoption of a by-law normative legal act that will fill the gaps left by the Law, as well as the presence of the above inaccuracies of the Law remain.
+This allows us to conclude that we should expect amendments and changes in legislation in the sphere of the employment of foreigners in Ukraine.